-Ali Yaycioglu is a historian of the Ottoman Empire.
-His research centers on the economic, political, and legal institutions, ideas and practices; forms of accumulating and losing power and wealth; spatial organization of the empire; and the transformation of the social-religious order in the eighteenth and the early nineteenth centuries.
-He also has a research agenda on how people imagined, represented and recorded property, territory, and nature in early modern era and how we can use digital tools to understand, visualize and conceptualize these imaginations, representations and recordings.
-Dr. Yaycioglu teaches courses on the Middle East and the Balkans during the Ottoman rule; history of Muslim world from medieval to modern times; empires, markets and networks in the early modern world; economic history and history of Modern Turkey.
+Ali Yaycioglu is a historian of the Ottoman Empire and Modern Turkey.
+His research centers on the economic, political, and legal institutions, ideas and practices; forms of accumulating and losing power and wealth; spatial organization of the Ottoman empire and Turkey; and the transformation of the social-religious order from the eighteenth to the early twentieth centuries.
+He also has a research agenda on how people imagined, represented and recorded property, territory, and nature in early periods and how we can use digital tools to understand, visualize and conceptualize these imaginations, representations and recordings.
+Dr. Yaycioglu teaches courses on the Middle East and the Balkans during the Ottoman rule; history of Muslim world from medieval to modern times; empires, markets and networks in Muslim Afro-Eurasia; and economic, social and cultural history Modern Turkey.

 Ali Yaycioglu is the supervisor of a digital history project, Mapping Ottoman Epirus, housed in Stanford’s Center for Spatial and Textual Analysis (CESTA).
 MapOE is big data project, which aims to analyze and illustrate the spatial dimension of political, economic, infra-structural, and environmental relations in the Ottoman Empire.
 MapOE focuses on a region (Epirus - today Western Greece and Southern Albania) and period (late eighteenth and early nineteenth centuries), as an exemplary microcosm of the Ottoman Empire.
 To this aim, MapOE is producing a number of digital projects for spatial and quantitative analysis, based on big data extracted from multi-lingual archival sources from the Ottoman period.